 As vice president and general manager of the Reds, MacPhail soon brought winning baseball back to Cincinnati.
 He put in lights at Crosley Field and set about building a team that helped pave the way for pennant winners in 1939 and 1940 and a World Series championship in 1940.

 Nocturnal baseball in the major leagues (the minor leagues had been playing under lights for some time) began on May 24, 1935.
 At 8:30 P.M.
 President Franklin D. Roosevelt pushed a button in the White House, signaling MacPhail to turn on the lights at Crosley Field.
 The ballplayers’ reaction to night baseball was positive.
 There had been some speculation that under lights only the top side of the ball would be visible; this was not the case, and most everyone was quite satisfied with the game, which was viewed by more than 25,000 fans.
 The Reds defeated the Phillies, 2–1.

-Embroiled in controversy, however, MacPhail left at the end of the 1937 season before the Reds had success.
+Embroiled in controversy, however, MacPhail left at the end of the 1936 season, before the Reds had achieved success.
 Crosley was displeased with MacPhail’s altercations with the police, fueled by his heavy drinking.
-MacPhail departed and spent the rest of 1937 in the banking business in Michigan.
+MacPhail departed and spent the rest of 1936 and 1937 in the banking business in Michigan.
 In 1938 MacPhail received a call from the Brooklyn Trust Company to come to Brooklyn and bail out the team that was in dire financial straits.
 MacPhail answered the call and put the Dodgers back into contention.